Use strong passwords

 Faculty and staff are responsible for ensuring that their University accounts and devices, including personal devices that are used for University business, are protected by strong passwords.
 Keep passwords private and secure.

 Your UDelNet password

 Your UDelNet password—which is used with your UDelNet ID to access UD email, library resources, UDSIS, UD HR systems, and other information restricted to the University—must conform to the following rules.

-- Must be between 12 and 30 characters in length.
+- Must be 12 to 30 characters in length.

 - Must not consist of a single word or name.

-- Must contain at least one character from three of the four following character sets:
+- Must contain at least three of the following:

-- Special characters, including punctuation marks and symbols (excludes the "space" character).
+- A special character, including punctuation marks and symbols (excludes the "space" character).